CivicTechLab/civictechlab.github.io/README.md

 # CivicTech Lab Website

-This website is developed using Astro + React + Bootstrap + TinaCMS.

 ## TinaCMS

 TinaCMS with visual editing is integrated into this website for ease of content updates.